Green Goblin Reborn!: Creation and publication

 The Amazing Spider-Man #97 features an image of Harry Osborn swarmed by pills to depict his drug abuse.

 "Green Goblin Reborn!" is a comic book story arc written by Stan Lee featuring the Marvel Comics character Spider-Man.
 It was published by Marvel Comics in 1971 across issues #96–98 of The Amazing Spider-Man, the most popular Marvel Comics publication at the time.
 Issue #96 was illustrated by Gil Kane and John Romita Sr., while the following two issues were illustrated by Kane and Frank Giacoia.

-In 1970, the Department of Health, Education and Welfare asked Marvel Comics to publish a story about the dangers of drug use.
-This was part of an anti-drug campaign launched by the Nixon administration in response to an increase in use of psychedelic drugs in the United States.
+In 1970, the Department of Health, Education and Welfare of the Nixon administration asked Marvel Comics to publish a story about the dangers of drug use.
 Lee and Romita shared the concern about youth drug culture and wanted to help discourage drug use.
-The Amazing Spider-Man provided an opportunity to reach college students, who had been predominant users of psychedelic drugs in the previous years.
-The series was popular among the demographic, and Spider-Man was seen as a counter-cultural figure for his use of vigilantism to make up for weaknesses in the criminal justice system.
-Lee and his publisher Martin Goodman chose to run the anti-drug story in The Amazing Spider-Man, and Lee wrote "Green Goblin Reborn!".
+The Amazing Spider-Man provided an opportunity to reach college students as the series was popular among the demographic, and Spider-Man was seen as a counter-cultural figure.
+Lee and his publisher Martin Goodman chose to run the anti-drug story in The Amazing Spider-Man, leading Lee to write "Green Goblin Reborn!".

 Acknowledging that young readers do not like being lectured to, Lee wrote the story intending to focus on the entertainment value and avoid preaching.
 Romita later said he had trouble developing the story because he was "a little bit of a square" and had never used drugs.
 To portray Harry's unpleasant experience with drugs, Kane drew a collage in which Harry was swarmed by pills.
 The original cover of issue #97 featured a similar image, but it was replaced by a more typical cover featuring Spider-Man and the Green Goblin.